-"These will outline what insurance cover, if any, the operator offers, detailing exclusions, limits and excesses.
+“Read the valet parking operator’s terms and conditions, because it’ll outline what insurance cover, if any, the operator offers, including the exclusions and excesses.

-"Generally speaking operators offer very limited cover for damage to your car, which you will need to spot and report to them when you collect your vehicle.
+Operators offer very limited cover for damage to your car, which you’ll need to spot and report to them when you collect your vehicle.

-"Possessions left in your car are generally excluded."
+And possessions left in your car are usually excluded."

 If it’s not a compulsory service provided by the venue, a parking valet will usually ask you to pre-book.
 You’ve got plenty of opportunity to find the right operator to look after your car.

 If you’re asked to hand over your keys at a venue unexpectedly, be cautious and check the valet’s credentials with the event organisers.

 Last checked 27 August 2019